Early Detection & Response Projects

 - EDR species are a risk to our region because they have a reputation for being invasive elsewhere.
 The plan is to be proactive and catch them while it’s cheap and easy to control the population, rather than waiting until they’re negatively impacting our habitats.

 - EDR species are ISN’s highest priority.
+We are always on the lookout and deeply appreciate your reports through MISIN!
 Of course, not all EDR locations can be treated; the most common barrier is that ISN may not have permission to work on a property.

 What is ISN doing about EDR?